1999 European Grand Prix: Race

-Ralf Schumacher pitted from 2nd position at the end of lap 27 for his scheduled first stop leaving Frentzen and Coulthard battling at the front followed by Fisichella twelve seconds behind the leaders in 3rd place.
-At the end of lap 32 both Frentzen and Coulthard pitted for their first scheduled stops with both Jordan and McLaren mechanics impeccably turning their cars around in 7 seconds, and both returning comfortably ahead of Schumacher.
+Ralf Schumacher pitted from second position at the end of lap 27 for his scheduled first stop leaving Frentzen and Coulthard battling at the front followed by Fisichella twelve seconds behind the leaders in third place.
+At the end of lap 32 both Frentzen and Coulthard pitted for their first scheduled stops with both Jordan and McLaren mechanics impeccably turning their cars around in seven seconds, and both returning comfortably ahead of Schumacher.
 At this point in the race both Irvine and Häkkinen were well out of the points, meaning that if the order stayed the same Frentzen, Irvine, and Häkkinen would have all been tied for the points lead with two races to go, with Coulthard six points behind them.

 What followed was a series of retirements.
 The first to fall was Frentzen, who ground to a halt at the first corner after his pitstop because he had forgotten to disable the car's anti-stall system.
 The team claimed it was an "electrical issue" in order to protect Frentzen.
 Coulthard inherited the lead and stayed out front until the rain came back with a vengeance.
-The Scot chose to stay out on dry tyres while most pitted for wets, which ultimately proved to be a costly mistake, as he slid off the road and out of the race on the 38th lap as the conditions worsened.
+Coulthard chose to stay out on dry tyres while most pitted for wets, which ultimately proved to be a costly mistake, as he slid off the road and out of the race on the 38th lap as the conditions worsened.
 Within a handful of laps two Championship contenders had seen their hopes of winning the title fall by the wayside.
-Ralf (still on dry tyres) then inherited the lead which he held until his pitstop six laps later.
-This allowed Fisichella (also on dry tyres) to take the lead with Ralf in second, as the rain stopped.
+Schumacher, still on dry tyres, then inherited the lead which he held until his pitstop six laps later.
+This allowed Fisichella, also on dry tyres, to take the lead with Schumacher in second, as the rain stopped.
 Meanwhile, Johnny Herbert had quietly moved up the order after changing to wet tyres just at the right time.
 Mika Salo would soon be forced to retire with brake problems.